Minish144/alice-pkb-layout/README.md

 ## MacOS layout
 ![Layer 0](https://i.imgur.com/g5F6ZVX.png)
-2 other layers are the same as for windows
+2 other layers are the same as for windows'